Faculty Biographies

 Michelle Goryn, MA, IVS Senior Project Coordinator,

-Michelle Goryn, MA, IVS Senior Project Coordinator, provides programmatic support for a variety of projects for IVS.
+Michelle Goryn, MA, Senior Project Coordinator provides programmatic support for a variety of projects for IVS.
 She has more than 20 years of experience managing complex projects from concept to implementation and building and maintaining stakeholder engagement among a diverse set of stakeholders from government, academia, nonprofits, and the private sector.
 Most recently, her work has focused on the creation of digital tools to support decision-making, leading the effort to create a prototype of a performance support tool for faculty entrepreneurs at UNC-Chapel Hill and supporting the creation and content development for LetsTalkShots and LetsTalkCOVIDVaccines for IVS, two tailored educational websites that support vaccine decision-making.

 Staff photo